 It wasn’t always like this.
 I’d get upset if I was unfriended or blocked.
 I’d also stay up until the wee hours of the morning going back and forth, trying to prove my point to others.
-I’d miss a whole day of work attempting to convince someone they’re wrong and I’m right.
+I’d miss a whole day of work attempting to convince a person they’re wrong and I’m right.
 Now, I don’t need to be right.
 I need to enjoy my peace.
 I’ll unfollow or even block a person if I see that my peace is in constant jeopardy.
 It’s just not worth it.

 The Holy Spirit has taught me there’s plenty of people who actually want help and are searching for answers kindly.
 There are those who are willing to give me a chance to use my gifts to possibly steer them into the easiness of Christ.
 They are friends, and some aren’t even Christians.
 What a concept, right?
 Unbelieving friends?
 Who would’ve thought of such a thing?

 Social media calls people friends but most are not.
 They’re contacts cloaked in a list of supposed friends.
-Really, it should be called a contact list, not a friends list.
-But Facebook can make more money and collect more information from people when they cause us to believe we’re gathering friends.
+Really, it should be called a contact list not a friends list, but Facebook can make more money and collect more information from people when they cause us to believe we’re gathering friends.
 Their frustrating algorithms don’t even let you see your real friend’s posts very often, but they sure as heck won’t stop suggesting people you’ve never met.

 The reality is, I have several true friends who know more than I do–in a scholarly way–yet they treat me with the utmost respect and care; not like a professor whom I have to constantly impress with no returned praise, and not like the intern for that professor who grades his papers.

 Because Christ lives in me my knowledge is always good enough for God.
-He can use a donkey and illiterate fishermen to get his message out.
+He can use a donkey and illiterate fishermen to get His message out.
 He can use anyone or anything.
 I’m the first to admit that my grammar, spelling, punctuation, and theology isn’t perfect, but my spirit is.
 My God is.
 And I’m one with Him.
 So are you, Christian (see Hebrews 10:10,14, 1 Corinthians 6:17).

 I refuse to shrink back and not be who I am, no matter the flaws in my actions, attitudes, and learnedness.
-I’m going to do the best I can, to be myself, while resting in grace.
+I’m going to do the best I can to be myself while resting in grace.
 I will ignore all discouragement, no matter if it’s coming from Mosaic legalists or the New Covenant camp.
 I will set healthy boundaries to protect my mental well-being, confidence, and feelings.